What to do in Jerusalem in 2 days

 The Western Wall is the surviving wall of the original structure that was Temple Mount (the Second Jewish Temple) which was destroyed by the Romans in 70 C.E.
 Today, while it is a place of prayer and pilgrimage for the Jewish people, it wasn’t originally so.
 When Sultan Suleyman I (the Magnificent) established the Ottoman Empire in the 16th century, he not only restored the city walls but also encouraged Jews to come and pray at the Western Wall.
 So it was a Muslim ruler that started this practice among Jews actually.
 But in a reversal of sorts, in the one thousand years under Muslim rule, the Arabs used the Wall as a garbage dump, to humiliate the Jews who visited it (Source: Jewish Virtual Library).

-An interesting activity to do here is pick up scraps of paper from the booths nearby (free!), write wishes for yourself or your friends and insert them into the walls cracks.
+An interesting activity to do here is pick up scraps of paper from the booths nearby (free!), write wishes for yourself or your friends and insert them into the cracks of the wall.
 Sit on plastic chairs and watch others do it.
 Watch women tremble as they undulate back and front, reading from their Torah.

 Twice a year, the Rabbi of the Western Wall oversees the collection of thousands of notes to ensure there’s always room for more.
 The papers are then buried on Jerusalem’s Mount of Olives in accordance with ritual.
 This is done with long sticks poking into the cracks.
 (Source: Reuters)